microsoft/vscode-react-native/README.md

 ![Element inspector usage](media\element-inspector-usage.gif)

-Using the command of Command Palette `reactNative.command.runInspector` you can launch DevTools.
-Inspector will enter a special collapsed mode, and instead use the DevTools as primary UI.
+Using the `Run Element Inspector` Command Palette command you can launch DevTools in the extension.
+Inspector will enter a special collapsed mode, and use the DevTools as primary UI.
 In this mode, clicking on something in the simulator will bring up the relevant components in the DevTools:

 ![Element inspector usage](media\element-inspector-with-ui.gif)